 Ultimately, the Academy looks to develop players to Premiership and International playing standards and therefore become professional rugby players.
 Many will not make the top level but as an Academy we aim to equip all players with skills and experience that will help them continue within the sport at whichever level that may be.

 It is important for players and parents to know that at present there are only 500 full-time players within the English system, many of these from overseas.
 There are currently some 150 regional Academy players already in the system, and it is incredibly difficult to get a professional contract.

 Yes, the majority of our Academy Players are contracted, but not all the young players associated with the Academy process are.

 A player selected for Academy entry will be directed into a personal development programme that is geared primarily to ensuring that his capabilities as a rugby player are maximised.
-The athlete will be supported by Academy staff, specialist coaches, sports scientists and other specialists appointed by the Academy Director.
+The athlete will be supported by Academy staff, specialist coaches, sports scientists and other specialists appointed by the Academy Manager.
 All areas of physical, technical, tactical and psychological development will be supported as well as game understanding, video analysis and a competitive programme appropriate to the player's personal development.

 Players selected to attend the Academy will be assessed under four main categories: